eemelihayrynen/PWP/README.md

     flask run

+## Testing the API

+To run the functional tests, run:

+    pytest

+And for test coverage, run:

+    pytest --cov-report term-missing --cov=app

 ## API Documentation

 The documentation page of the API can be access when the flask server is running from the following address: